Zaneham/Chill-compiler/README.md

 zanehambly@gmail.com

 Response time faster than a call setup on a well-maintained EWSD.
 Available for consulting, commiseration, and/or a cuppa.
 Will discuss telecommunications history over biscuits.
 Can explain why your CHILL code does that thing it does.
-Has opinions about PROCESS scheduling that may differ from yours but will keep them to himself if you're buying.
+Will not judge your use of GOTO.
+Will judge your lack of comments.
+1,600 engineers in Munich wrote 45 million lines of CHILL and documented every single one.
+It's the German way, and they were right.

 If you're a telecommunications company with CHILL code that needs modernising, I'm available and surprisingly affordable compared to the alternative (which is "hope the switch doesn't fail").